 What the heck is gumbo?

 My Uncle David lived in New Orleans for a while and learned how to cook some Cajun staples from locals.
-He taught my dad how to make jambalaya and gumbo and every New Year they would spend all day making enough of both to feed the Confederate army.
+He taught my dad how to make jambalaya and gumbo and every New Year they would spend all day making enough of both to feed an army.

 Gumbo with Chicken, Sausage, Shrimp, and Crab